 - What causes flu-like symptoms before labor?

-- What other systems are possible signs of labor?
+- What other symptoms are possible signs of labor?

 - How long will you have flu-like symptoms before labor?